charlottedinsdale/Rooms-at-The-Castle/README.md

 ### Other Technologies

-- SmartDraw was used to create the ERD
+- SmartDraw to create the ERD
-- Balsamiq was used to design the wireframes
+- Balsamiq to design the wireframes
+- PowerPoint to design Favicon/Logo

 # Features